Academic Excellence

 Explicit Instruction

-• Explicit Instruction seeks to improve student outcomes by supporting teachers to improve their classroom practice.
+• Explicit Instruction to improve student outcomes by supporting teachers to improve their classroom practice.

 • Associate Professor Lorraine Hammond will continue to support St Bernard’s with an instructional coaching program.
 This will add to our current Literacy and Numeracy Block and extend into other Curriculum Areas.